Over 15 years Experience

-Hello My Goddesses, I am considered the fastest braider in the Valley with the gentlest hands.
+Hello My Goddesses, I am one of the fastest braider in the Valley with the gentlest hands.
 You will feel so comfortable in my surroundings!
-Book today and enjoy a complimentary glass of chilled wine.
-For the most accurate quote, please have a picture of your desired braids ready to text (602) 466-8858.
+Book today and enjoy acomplimentary glass of chilled wine.
+For the most accurate quote, please have a picture of your desired braids and t or call (602) 466-8858.

 Box braids are plaits or three-strand braids that are divided into square-shaped sections.
 Regular box braids present a small visible knot at the beginning of the braid where you can clearly see the added extensions.
 Box braids are a great protective style because there's no thermal heat on the hair, which means your hair won't have any issues growing.
 That said, box braids can damage your hair if they are too heavy or if they are left in for too long.